Quick Log

 Where the notes go

-Quick-logged notes appear on the person's page under their recent notes, marked as coming from quick log.
-They feed the same relationship intelligence as your meeting notes: the Daily Brief will use them to prep you before your next meeting with that person.
+Groupthink reads what you logged and adds what it learns to the person's page, attributed to you.
+From there it feeds the same relationship intelligence as your meeting notes: the Daily Brief will use it to prep you before your next meeting with that person.

 Tips

-- Name the person directly in the sentence ("Caught up with Priya about hiring") — that's what Groupthink uses to route the note.
+- Name the person directly in the sentence ("Caught up with Priya about hiring").
+That is what Groupthink uses to route the note.

 - Log it while it's fresh.
 The whole point is that the capture costs one sentence, so do it in the hallway, not at the end of the week.